 Who owns Disney?

 So who is in charge of this gigantic cultural conglomerate?
-In other words, who owns Disney?
+In other words, who are the major shareholders who own Disney?

-As per February 2020, the new CEO of Disney is Bob Chapek.
-Bob Iger will serve as Executive Chairman until December 31st, 2021.
+As of February 2020, the new CEO of the Walt Disney Company is Bob Chapek.
+CEO Bob Iger served as Executive Chairman until December 31st, 2021.